Tritones Vallarta M.F.C.: History

 The team played its first official game on September 18, 2021, in the game Vallarta defeated Mineros de Fresnillo F.C.
 0–1 and Julián Barajas scored the first goal in the team's history.

 Stadium

-Ciudad del Deporte San José del Valle is a sports complex located in Bahía de Banderas, Nayarit, Mexico.
-It has a soccer stadium which has the capacity to host 4,000 people.
+Canchas Curiel is a football complex located in Puerto Vallarta, Jalisco, Mexico.
+It has a main field which has the capacity to host 1,000 people.
 However, the club's board plans to build its own stadium in Puerto Vallarta in a period of approximately three years.